VirtuContraFurore/ProHelmet/README.md

 presented at Huawei University Challenge of 2020

-this project is distributed under GNU v3
+* this project is distributed under GNU v3

-/ProHelemet: Erika3 project
+## ProHelemet: Erika3 project

-/ProHelmetApp: Android Application to perform an interactive demonstration
+## ProHelmetApp: Android Application to perform an interactive demonstration